po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 # Update the Output Logic

-We've covered a lot of ground here, and the power of the Employee class is becoming apparent.
-But we have a few more employee properties to manage, and our employees list of first names isn't going to cut it.
-Employee can now output full names, and it will soon be able to output IDs and photo URLs, too.
-It makes sense to store Employee instances instead of simple strings.
+We've covered a lot of ground here, and the power of the `Employee` class is becoming apparent.
+But we have a few more employee properties to manage, and our `employees` list of first names isn't going to cut it. `Employee` can now output full names, and it will soon be able to output IDs and photo URLs, too.
+It makes sense to store `Employee` instances instead of simple strings.

-Let's upgrade employees to handle entire Employee instances.
+Let's upgrade `employees` to handle entire `Employee` instances.

-Currently, we're declaring employees like this in Program's GetEmployees() method:
+Currently, we're declaring `employees` like this in Program's `GetEmployees()` method:

 ```c#
 List<string> employees = new List<string>();
 ```

-How can we alter this declaration to handle Employee instances instead of strings?
+How can we alter this declaration to handle `Employee` instances instead of strings?

-Hint: Remember that Employee is now a custom type.
+Hint: Remember that `Employee` is now a custom type.

-We simply change the List type from string to Employee:
+We simply change the List type from string to `Employee`:

 ```c#
 List<Employee> employees = new List<Employee>();
 ```

-We'll have to make a couple more changes in GetEmployees() to work with a List of Employees.
-First, we're no longer adding strings to employees, we're adding Employee instances:
+We'll have to make a couple more changes in `GetEmployees()` to work with a List of employees.
+First, we're no longer adding strings to employees, we're adding `Employee` instances:

 ```c#
 while (true)